Healthy Food VS. Junk Food: What is the Difference?

 2. Ingredient List:

-• Healthy Foods: Check the ingredient list for whole, recognizable ingredients.
+• Healthy Foods: Check the ingredient list for whole, recognisable ingredients.
 Aim for foods with minimal processing and additives.

 3. Nutrient Density: